gabchelossi/BinaryTreesForWeb/README.md

 # Binary Trees ADT For Web
-Common Data Structures taught in Universities represented visually with HTML5, CSS and Vanilla Javascript
+Common Data Structures taught in Universities represented visually with HTML5, CSS and Javascript (TypeScript)